LDingLDing/404/README.md

 # :rainbow: 404 Page

-No framework, so so easy 404 Page, to take away is to use.
+No framework, so so easy 404 Page, to take away it to use.

 ![](./doc/display.gif)